calistasalsabila/Programming-Languages/Java/material/java_oop/25_01Shortcut.md

-# Java: Auto-Generate Getter and Setter in VS Code
+# Auto-Generate Getter and Setter in VS Code in Java

 ## 🎯 Purpose